How to integrate SOAP using PowerShell

 Step-by-step instructions

-To get data from SOAP API using PowerShell we first need to create a DSN (Data Source) which will access data from SOAP API.
-We will later be able to read data using PowerShell.
+To get data from SOAP using PowerShell, we first need to create an ODBC data source.
+We will later read this data in PowerShell.
 Perform these steps:

 Open ODBC Data Source